Petco, Spirit AeroSystems fall; Nvidia, Guess rise, Thursday, 8/24/2023

-NEW YORK -- Stocks that are trading heavily or have substantial price changes Thursday:
+NEW YORK -- Stocks that traded heavily or had substantial price changes Thursday:

 The chipmaker reported strong second-quarter financial results and gave investors an encouraging revenue forecast.